Ron Simmons: Sporadic appearances, "Damn!" and Hall of Famer (2006–present)

 Simmons would wrestle in the independent circuit from 2008 to 2012.
-He wrestled his final match on March 17, 2012, teaming with former WWE wrestler Brian Christopher defeating PG-13 J. C. Ice and Wolfie D at Crossfire Wrestling in Nashville, Tennessee.
+He wrestled his final match on March 17, 2012, teaming with former WWE wrestler Brian Christopher defeating former Nation of Domination stable mates PG-13 (J. C. Ice and Wolfie D) at Crossfire Wrestling in Nashville, Tennessee.

 Simmons was also credited in the tribute as being the first African American world heavyweight champion in WCW.
 Simmons was acknowledged as a memorable character in WWE's "Attitude Era".
 On March 31 by his APA partner John "Bradshaw" Layfield.
 He ended his Hall of Fame speech with his signature "Damn" once again.
 Simmons and Layfield reunited as the Acolytes Protection Agency (APA) on the 1000th episode of Raw, providing their signature protection and back-up for Lita during her match with Heath Slater.
 After Layfield hit Slater with the Clothesline from Hell, Simmons took to the microphone exclaiming "Damn!"

 In 2012, Simmons was inducted into the WWE Hall of Fame.
 In 2014, Simmons made several appearances for Maryland Championship Wrestling's "Autumn Armageddon" tour.

 On the January 19, 2015 episode of Raw, during a "Raw Reunion" segment, Simmons came out to help the nWo (Scott Hall, Kevin Nash, and Sean Waltman) and The New Age Outlaws (Billy Gunn and Road Dogg) and John "Bradshaw" Layfield against the Ascension (Konnor and Viktor).

-Simmons appeared at the Raw 25 Years show on January 22, 2018 and attended the 2018 WWE Hall of Fame ceremony.
-He also appeared at the Raw Reunion show on July 22, 2019 in a backstage segment involving Mike and Maria Kanellis, Eve Torres, and Jimmy Hart; using Hart's megaphone to exclaim "Damn!"
+Simmons appeared at the Raw 25 Years show on January 22, 2018, and attended the 2018 WWE Hall of Fame ceremony.
+He also appeared at the Raw Reunion show on July 22, 2019, in a backstage segment involving Mike and Maria Kanellis, Eve Torres, and Jimmy Hart; using Hart's megaphone to exclaim "Damn!"

 Simmons also appeared on January 23, 2023, at Raw is XXX when Baron Corbin and JBL won a poker game to win money, but then they lost the money because they had to pay their "taxes".
 Simmons then came into view shook his head and said "Damn!"

 Other media

-Simmons is a playable character in several wrestling video games including WWF War Zone, WWF Attitude, WWF WrestleMania 2000, WWF No Mercy, WWF SmackDown!, WWF SmackDown!
+Simmons is a playable character in multiple wrestling video games including WWF War Zone, WWF Attitude, WWF WrestleMania 2000, WWF No Mercy, WWF SmackDown!, WWF SmackDown!
 2: Know Your Role, WWF SmackDown!
 Just Bring It, WWE WrestleMania X8, WWE SmackDown!
-Shut Your Mouth, WWE RAW 2, WWE '13, WWE 2K16, and WWE 2K22.
+Shut Your Mouth, WWE RAW 2, WWE '13, WWE 2K16, and WWE 2K22, ‘’WWE 2K23’’,WWE 2K24”.